You might look at a landing page and think, “Man that looks easy!"...

 How to Use Visual Hierarchy

-Visual hierarchy is one of the most important parts of web
+Visual hierarchy is one of the most important parts of web design because it directs our attention.
+It affects the order in which our eyes perceive information.

 By using simple principles of design you can provide guidance to visitors to the information that they need to digest first.